ShakilHossen537/token/README.md

 Copy and Paste the Solidity Code:

-=>Copy the Solidity code provided link : https://github.com/Sourov2002t/ETH_Project/blob/main/Token.sol which is visible on github page.
+=>Copy the Solidity code provided link : (https://github.com/ShakilHossen537/token/blob/main/Token.sol) which is visible on github page.

-=>Paste it into the newly created BifrostToken.sol file in Remix.
+=>Paste it into the newly created token.sol file in Remix.

 Compile the Code: